Tackling Candida: Part 2

 When clients book a Jumpstart session with me, they fill out a questionnaire and one of the questions is: How often have you taken antibiotics?
 Never or rarely?
 Once or twice yearly?
 Frequently?

 If those clients move forward with a full coaching program, they receive a GI Map test.
-(If you want to order a GI Map on your own, you can go here.)
+(If you want to order a GI Map on your own, reach out to me.)

 I’ve seen a pretty direct correlation with frequency of antibiotic use (how they answered that question) and prevalence/elevation of pathogenic bacterial and fungal markers, including other markers (like deficiency in beneficial bacteria).